Teasotea/Teasotea/README.md

 ### 🔭 Hi there!

-I’m a **generalist** and **AI entrepreneur** building [hearify.org](https://hearify.org), and exploring more exciting ideas to launch soon.
-I’m passionate about using AI to automate marketing tasks, combining my expertise in technology, product management, and marketing to create impactful solutions.
+I’m a **generalist** passionate about using AI to automate marketing tasks, combining my expertise in technology, product management, and marketing to create impactful solutions.

 ---